 Our first baby was 18 months old when we found out we were expecting another baby!
 Just a few short weeks later, we had our first ultrasound and got the news that there was not ONE, but TWO little people growing inside my belly.
-We were about to enter the wild, chaotic, and JOYFUL club of having 3 under 3.
+We were about to enter the wild, chaotic, and JOYFUL club of having 3 under 3: twins and a toddler!

 Our identical twin girls were actually born almost 2 months prematurely, foiling my carefully crafted timing to NOT have Birthdays too close together.
 Seriously, their Birthdays aren’t even 3 weeks apart!